The Time of Our Lives (EP): Singles

 "Party in the U.S.A." was released on August 11, 2009 as the lead single from The Time of Our Lives through digital distribution.
 It received praise from critics for its musical composition, reflecting aspects of R&B and catchy effect.
 "Party in the U.S.A." was also a commercial success for Cyrus; it charted within the top ten of eight countries.
 In the United States, the song peaked at number two, becoming Cyrus' best-charting single up to that point and the sixth best selling digital single of 2009.
 It was also deemed Hollywood Records' fastest and best-selling single to date.
-The single was certified Diamond by the Recording Industry Association of America (RIAA) and quadruple platinum by the Canadian Recording Industry Association (CRIA).
+The single was certified thirteen-times Platinum by the Recording Industry Association of America (RIAA) and quadruple platinum by the Canadian Recording Industry Association (CRIA).
 A music video for "Party in the U.S.A.", directed by Chris Applebaum, was set mainly at a drive-in theater and pays tribute to the film Grease (1978) and Cyrus's parents' courting days.

 "When I Look at You" was released to promote the film The Last Song, which Cyrus' starred in and became the EP's second and last single.
 "When I Look at You" received average to mixed critical reception, ranging from "inevitable hit single" to "inferior ballad", and was unable to duplicate the commercial success of "Party in the U.S.A."
 Its highest international peak was achieved in the United States, where it reached number sixteen, followed by Australia, where it peaked at number eighteen.
 The song's accompanying music video was directed by Adam Shankman.
 It features Cyrus playing a grand piano in several settings, including a beach and forest.